 Addiction treatment usually works best when provided by professionals.
 This option can be more effective for those with severe addictions that can require medication-assisted treatment, along with a range of other ongoing inpatient treatment options.

 Alcohol and substance abuse treatment often follow a similar framework.
-However, at Zinnia Healing, we have a range of highly experienced professionals providing individualized treatment options for those needing alcohol rehab or drug rehab.
+However, at Zinnia Health, we have a range of highly experienced professionals providing individualized treatment options for those needing alcohol rehab or drug rehab.

 We tailor our treatment programs to suit you, so you can be sure that you’ll always receive the best healthcare.
 We understand that everyone is different, so what works for one person may not work for another.

 We believe that everyone deserves the best care possible.
 We understand that many people with drug addictions also suffer from mental health issues.
 This is why our addiction treatment program also focuses on mental health issues behavioral health, and overall wellness.